The Complete Guide to Freelance Pricing in 2026

 How do I determine my freelance rate as a beginner?

-Entry-level freelancers (0-2 years experience) typically charge between $25-$50 per hour.
-Start by researching market rates for your skill set, calculate your necessary income including business expenses, and factor in that only about 60% of your time will be billable.
-Begin competitively to build reviews, then increase rates as you gain experience.
+Entry-level freelancers (0–2 years’ experience) commonly charge $25–$50/hour in the US market, though this varies by skill and region.
+Start by researching current market rates for your specific skill set, calculate the income you need after accounting for taxes and business costs, and factor in that typically only a portion of your working hours will be billable.
+Many freelancers price competitively at first to build reviews, then raise rates as their track record grows.

 Should I charge hourly or project-based rates?